kcl-ddh/digipal/static/digipal/scripts/tests/README.md

     -  tests: array of tests to be performed
     -  deepScan: deep scan of the website (all links will be followed by the script)

+## Middleware and dependencies

+It is possible to declare and include dependencies and middleware in a Scenario by specifing two variables inside the Scenario() function:

+    function Scenario(){

+        this.middleware = ['mymiddleware.js'] // this will be searched inside the folder middleware
+        this.dependencies = ['./actions.js', ../anotherscenario/actions.js'] // this is relative to the current scenario

+        // the middleware gets executed here ...

+        this.Scenarios = function(dependencies, options){

+            var actions = dependencies[0];
+            var actions = dependencies[2];

+            this.Scenario1 = function(){...};
+            this.Scenario2 = function(){...};
+            this.Scenario3 = function(){...};
+        }
+    }

+The middleware functions work as a bridge between the scenario and the test suite.
+It can be useful for functions such as login, change of page, or for actions not related to the scenario to be performed prior to its initialization.

+Dependencies get injected in a scenario through an array and are positionally declared.

 ## Strucutre